Slideshow image

 6 Comments

-jean rehberg over 1 year ago
+jean rehberg about 2 years ago

 Thank you, Jesus, for Your love that flows through Jerry to all those around him.

-Blair Bolles over 1 year ago
+Blair Bolles about 2 years ago

 Thanks dear brother for being a 2 Corinthians 2:15-16 saint wherever you travel!